The Cryan' Shames: History

-Follow-up singles met with lesser success, but, in August 1967, "It Could Be We're in Love" was #1 in Chicago on both WLS and WCFL.
+Follow-up singles met with lesser success, but, in August 1967, "It Could Be We're in Love" was number one in Chicago on both WLS and WCFL.
 Before the development of their second album, Stone was drafted to fight in the Vietnam War and lineup changes followed.
 Their second album, an experimental combination of psychedelic rock and studio arrangements, charted at number 156.
 Their productions and vocal harmonies had improved, which was reflected positively in album sales.
 Jim Fairs and Dennis Conroy left following the release of the second album.
 They were replaced by Dave Carter and Alan Dawson.

 The group's new lineup released their final album, Synthesis.
 The album marked attempts at progressive rock with jazz influences.
 The album charted lower than their previous effort and was considered a disappointment.
 The group disbanded in December 1969, but they later reunited and continue to tour.
 The Shames were never a national success, but their singles and albums sold well in the Chicago area.
 Jim "J.C.
 Hooke" Pilster and Tom Doody (Toad) are the only remaining original members in the current lineup.
 Two members of The Cryan' Shames have died: bassist Dave Purple in June 2001, and his replacement, Isaac Guillory, on December 31, 2000.

+In 2023, the Illinois Rock and Roll Museum in Joliet, Illinois, inducted the Cryan’ Shames into its Hall of Fame.
+J.C.
+Hooke Pilster accepted the award while performing classic hits like “Sugar and Spice” among others.